kaopanboonyuen/panboonyuen_professional_website/content/event/mars-italy-iciap2023/index.md

 ---
-title: Invited to Italy for ICIAP 2023 Presenting MARS Research
+title: Invited to Italy for ICIAP2023

-event: Invited to Italy for ICIAP 2023 Presenting MARS Research
+event: Invited to Italy for ICIAP2023

 date: 2023-08-11